juiceme/pantterilasku/README.md

 * Recipients managed in JSON file
 * Item list managed in JSON file
 * Web frontend to manage, generate and batch-email invoices/bills
+* eb frontend to manage customer list and list of itemized bills.
 * Uses AES-CTR encryption between server and client to defeat man-in-the-middle attacks.
 * Preview for generated PDF invoices in the browser
 * Automatic batch mailing of invoices